Locations:

 If you have insulin resistance, but your pancreas can increase insulin production to keep your blood sugar levels in range, you won’t have any symptoms.

-However, over time, insulin resistance can get worse, and the cells in your pancreas that make insulin can wear out.
-Eventually, your pancreas is no longer able to produce enough insulin to overcome the resistance, leading to elevated blood sugar (hyperglycemia), which does cause symptoms.
+But over time, the condition can get worse, and the cells in your pancreas that make insulin can wear out.
+Eventually, your pancreas can’t produce enough insulin to overcome it, leading to elevated blood sugar.

 Many people have no symptoms of prediabetes, often for years.
 Prediabetes may be invisible until it develops into Type 2 diabetes.
 Some people with prediabetes may experience the following symptoms: